rickysrcheng/rickysrcheng.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Ricky Cheng and I'm currently seeking a software engineering position.
+I'm Ricky Cheng and I'm an incoming PhD student in Computer Science at the [University of Connecticut](https://uconn.edu) for Fall 2024.

 I graduated from [University of California, Irvine](https://uci.edu) with an MS in Computer Science in 2023.
 Previously, I was a testing engineer at Microsoft.
 Before that, I was completing my B.S. in Computer Engineering at the [University of Illinois at Urbana-Champaign](https://illinois.edu).